-- 1) Understand the safety requirements in various construction operations and develop guidelines to ensure safety at construction site. - 2) Learn and apply the legal provisions with respect to the health and welfare of workers at construction site. - 3) Understand the safety requirements in material handling and equipment's and develop guidelines to ensure safety at construction site.
+- 1) Understand the safety requirements in various construction operations and develop guidelines to ensure safety at construction site. - 2) Learn and apply the legal provisions with respect to the health and welfare of workers at construction site. - 3) Understand the safety requirements in material handling and equipment's and develop guidelines to ensure safety at construction site

-Heat Transfer Operations
+Unit Operations - II

-- 1.1 Course Number: FSE211
+1.1 Course Number: CE206

-- 1.2 Contact Hours:3-0-0 Credits:9
+1.3 Semester- offered: 2nd Year -Even

-- 1.3 Semester-offered: 2nd Year -Even
+1.4 Prerequisite: Diploma level Mathematics and Physics

-- 1.4 Prerequisite: Diploma-level Mathematics and Physics
+1.5 Syllabus Committee Members: Dr. Bhaskar Jyoti Medhi, Dr. Anil Kumar Varma,

-- 1.5 Syllabus Committee Members: Dr. Nilambar Bariha & Ms. Ananya Borah
+Dr. Arun Kumar & Mrs. Sukanya Hazarika

-i) To comprehend the fundamentals of heat transfer mechanisms in fluids and solids and their applications in various heat transfer equipment used in process industries. ii) To explore the radiative properties of different media. iii) To recognize the significance of heat transfer from flames or hot gases impinging on surfaces.
+To understand the fundamentals of heat transfer mechanisms in fluids and solids and their applications in various heat transfer equipment in process industries.